Fine example of Jean Baptiste d'Anville's map covering a section of Chinese Tartary.

 Le Pays de Cartchin, or Inner Mongolia, is another province located in the northeast of China.
 It is a vast and sparsely populated region, with a predominantly grassy landscape that is home to a number of different animal species.
 The province is also known for its rich history and cultural heritage, with a number of important archaeological sites that provide insight into the region's past.

-The other quartiers des Mongous, or regions inhabited by the Mongous people, are located in various parts of Tartary.
+The other quartiers des Mongous, or regions inhabited by the Mongol people, are located in various parts of Tartary.
 These regions are known for their nomadic lifestyle, with many of the people living in tents and moving around the countryside in search of grazing land for their herds of animals.
-The Mongous are known for their fierce independence and their skill
+T

 Jean-Baptiste Bourguignon d’Anville (1697-1782) was one of the foremost French geographers of the eighteenth century.
 He carried out rigorous research in order to create his maps, which greatly developed the technical proficiency of mapmaking during his lifetime.
 His style was also simpler and less ornate than that of many of his predecessors.
 It was widely adopted by his contemporaries and successors.